-66 All the teachers that I have known here at SVOTS, with no exception, even though they are of high standing and reputation, are always patient, willing to listen and help.
+All the teachers that I have known here at St Vladimir's Orthodox Theological Seminary, with no exception, even though they are of high standing and reputation, are always patient, willing to listen and help.
 They always give the impression that whatever you have to offer is a gain for them.
 Having a previous background of dealing with university teachers, I can now discern the huge difference between working in a secular university and in a place founded on faith like St Vladimir's Seminary.
 MOTHER VERONICA ABASKHAROUN (M.A.
 '24, CONCENTRATION IN THEOLOGICAL SCHOLARSHIP AND RESEARCH) M.A.
 Concentrations:

-GENERAL THEOLOGICAL STUDIES The Concentration in General Theological Studies is intended for those wishing to explore theological study on a disciplined basis, whether for personal spiritual development or to supplement a professional vocation.
 SACRED ARTS The M.A. program at St Vladimir's Seminary is an ideal context to immerse oneself directly into the sacred arts, as lived within the worship, theology, and overall experience of the Orthodox Faith.
 This program is intended in particular for students and/or practitioners of music, choral conducting, iconography, architecture, art history, and other related disciplines, who wish to pursue greater meaning, understanding, and spiritual depth in their work-by understanding its place within the wider context of sacred arts, and specifically within the theological and liturgical world of Orthodox Christianity.
 THEOLOGICAL SCHOLARSHIP AND RESEARCH is for those preparing for further graduate study in theology.
-ORTHODOX CHRISTIAN LEADERSHIP is a hybrid program intended for those seeking to serve their local parish or larger church community but who desire a distance-learning option, rather than the traditional, in-person education offered in the other M.A. concentrations.
+Students who pursue the concentration in Theological Scholarship and Research continue their study of an ancient language, normally Biblical Greek, participate in seminars set aside for Th.M. students, and complete an honors thesis as their summative writing project.